Generalplan Ost: Phases of the plan and its implementation

 The Generalplan Ost proposal offered various percentages of the conquered or colonized people who were targeted for removal and physical destruction; the net effect of which would be to ensure that the conquered territories would become German.
 In ten years' time, the plan effectively called for the extermination, expulsion, Germanization or enslavement of most or all East and West Slavs living behind the front lines of East-Central Europe.
 The "Small Plan" was to be put into practice as the Germans conquered the areas to the east of their pre-war borders.
 After the war, under the "Big Plan", more people in Eastern Europe were to be affected.

 In their place, settlements of up to 10 million Germans were planned to be established in an extended "living space" (Lebensraum), as part of the GPO plan.
 GPO envisaged the establishment of settlements and "village complexes", each capable of hosting around 300–400 Germanic settlers.
 Because the number of Germans appeared to be insufficient to populate the vast territories of Central and Eastern Europe, the peoples which the Nazi theorists regarded as being capable of Germanisation and as racially intermediate between the Germans and the Russians (Mittelschicht), namely, Latvians and even Czechs, were also considered to be resettled there.
 Several Nazi scientists, many of whom were members of the SS, were involved in the planning of GPO.
 The programme delineated various settler-colonial policies to be undertaken by Nazi Germany in Eastern Europe over a period of 25 years; such as the establishment of new settlements, demographic engineering, construction of new centres, etc., after the planned liquidation of the native populations.

-As early as the initial phase of Operation Barbarossa, when Wehrmacht was advancing deep inside Soviet territories while facing little or no local insurrections, Adolf Hitler had contemplated the utility of anti-insurgency campaigns in advancing his Lebensraum program:
+As early as the initial phase of Operation Barbarossa, when the Wehrmacht was advancing deep inside Soviet territories while facing little or no local insurrections, Adolf Hitler had contemplated the utility of anti-insurgency campaigns in advancing his Lebensraum program:

 a partisans’ war also has its advantage; it enables us to eradicate what is against us.